zhenyasav/boilerplate/README.md

 Imports all the other less imports in this package

 ### for.import.less
-Implements a for and foreach loop for LESS:
+Implements a for and foreach loop for LESS.
+Sourced from: https://github.com/seven-phases-max/less.curious/blob/master/articles/for-each.md

 ``` less
 @list: banana, apple, pear, potato, carrot, peach;